Ivone De Franceschi

-Ivone De Franceschi (born January 1, 1974 in Padua) is an Italian former football player.
-De Franceschi played as a midfielder and enjoyed a number of spells playing for his hometown club.
-He also played for clubs such as ChievoVerona, Venezia, Sporting Clube de Portugal, Bari and Padova.
+Ivone De Franceschi (born 1 January 1974) is an Italian former professional footballer who played as a midfielder.
+He enjoyed a number of spells playing for his hometown club Padova and also played for clubs such as ChievoVerona, Venezia, Sporting CP, Bari and Padova.

 In June 2007, he announced his retirement because of health problems caused by a heart malformation.
 He currently serves as Yuri Korablin's assistant at Lega Pro side Venezia.